 Effective September 20, 2013 the Sarasota Clerk and Comptroller began accepting electronic filings through the Florida statewide e-Portal.
 To file through the Florida Courts e-Filing portal, go to www.myflcourtaccess.com, or click here to register.

 ClerkNet is an Internet-accessible, secure website that allows access to public case files (excluding confidential files).
 Users can access and view a wide range of court records online, from any electronic device with Internet access--from your office, home or portable device.

-To request access to ClerkNet, click on the ClerkNet Login link at the top left of this page to register as a new user.
+To request access to ClerkNet, click here to register as a new user.
 You will receive an email confirmation when your access has been activated.
 Pursuant to Florida Supreme Court Administrative Order AOSC 07-49: In Re: Revised Interim Policy on Electronic Release of Court Records, ClerkNet access is limited to members of the Florida Bar Association.